 When a certificate has the particular OID, the PIVKey Admin Minidriver recognizes that the particular certificate (and the associated key) belongs to a particular PIV slot and does the mapping accordingly.
-For more information see the Article on Mapping PIV Certificate using OIDs.
+For more information on this type of mapping see the article Mapping PIV Certificate using OIDs.

 To manually request a certificate for PIVKey, run mmc.exe.
 Add the Certificate Snap In.
 Right click on the "Personal" directory and select "Request New Certificate".

 For bulk issuance, you can use Windows Certreq.exe.

 To use the PIVKey with a different CA, see the instructions for the CA. For authentication or signing certificates, we recommend that you use a CA enrollment agent that supports generating the Cryptographic keys on the PIVKey, rather than loading the keys into the card after the fact.